 We are party to a \$300 million senior unsecured credit facility expiring in May 2020.
 Information about our senior unsecured credit facility is found in Note 8 to the accompanying consolidated financial statements.
-As of December 31, 2016, we had no outstanding borrowings on our senior unsecured credit facility.
+As of December 31, 2017, we had no outstanding borrowings on our senior unsecured credit facility.

-Senior Unsecured Term Loan
+Senior Unsecured Term Loans

-We are party to a \$100 million senior unsecured term loan expiring in May 2021.
-Information about our senior unsecured term loan is found in Note 9 to the accompanying consolidated financial statements.
+We are party to a \$100 million unsecured term loan expiring in May 2021 and a \$200 million unsecured term loan expiring in April 2022.
+Information about our senior unsecured term loans is found in Note 8 to the accompanying consolidated financial statements.